kerusan/TinyMCEView/README.md

 ## Demo

-There will be a Demo application soon.
+There is a Demo application [here](http://www.kerusan.org/Cappuccino/resources/TestMCE/Test/index-debug.html).
 And the demo project will be added to my projects here on GitHub.

 ## Todo